bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

 This requires:

 * an Okta administrator who is logged into Okta
-* a Bitrise organization owner who is logged into his/her Bitrise organization (with [Org Elite subscription](https://www.bitrise.io/pricing/teams))
+* a Bitrise Organization owner who is logged into his/her Bitrise Organization (with [Org Elite subscription](https://www.bitrise.io/pricing/teams))

 ## Adding Bitrise to Okta

 Bitrise is not an integrated app in Okta.
 You have to add Bitrise manually to Okta first, then you can configure SAML SSO on it.

-We will be jumping back and forth from the Bitrise organization account to Okta so make sure both pages are available.
-In practice this means the organization owner should be logged into Bitrise and the Okta admin should be logged into Okta.
+We will be jumping back and forth from the Bitrise Organization account to Okta so make sure both pages are available.
+In practice this means the Organization owner should be logged into Bitrise and the Okta admin should be logged into Okta.

  1. Log into Okta and click **Admin**.